flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 **Wind**

 - The wind can be input simply as the headwind component (a single positive number) or tailwind component (a single negative number), or it can be input in the form degrees/kts.
 It can be automatically entered from either the OFP or the METAR as described above.
 If you enter the wind yourself, be sure you are entering the wind in terms of a magnetic direction rather than the true direction.
 ATIS winds will be provided in terms of a magnetic direction, but METAR winds are in terms of true direction.
-If you enter the METAR winds yourself, consult the airport 10-9 (or 10-9A) chart to determine the magnetic variation and convert the direction to magnetic as shown the examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/advanced-guides/flight-planning/takeoff-perf-calc.md).
-If you choose to automatically enter the winds from the METAR, this conversion will be done automatically.
+If you enter the winds from METAR, consult the airport 10-9 (or 10-9A) chart to determine the magnetic variation and convert the direction to magnetic, as shown in the following examples in [Advanced
+  Takeoff Calculator Guide](../../../pilots-corner/advanced-guides/flight-planning/takeoff-perf-calc.md).
+If you choose to enter the winds automatically from the
+  METAR, this conversion will be done automatically.

 - If the wind direction is given as variable, enter the wind direction into the takeoff performance calculator as a tailwind.
 If the wind direction varies between 2 values, enter the wind direction that will result in the largest tailwind (if the direction includes a tailwind direction) or the smallest headwind.
 If the wind speed includes a gust value, enter only the steady wind value.